North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- North Carolina and its opponents have scored at least 72.5 points -- this matchup's over/under -- only twice this season.
+- North Carolina has combined with its opponents to put up more than 72.5 points only two times this season.

-- Duke's games have gone over 72.5 points in only one opportunity this season.
+- Duke has combined with its opponents to score more than 72.5 points in one game this season.

-- The two teams combine to score 76.3 points per game, 3.8 more than the over/under in this contest.
+- Saturday's over/under is 3.8 points lower than the two team's combined 76.3 points per game average.

 - The 55.5 combined points per game that these two squads have allowed this season are 17 fewer than the 72.5 over/under in this contest.